-The LiNCHigher Award is a way for students in Lincolnshire schools to demonstrate independent learning and a commitment to higher education in years 10 and 11.
+The LiNCHigher Award was created as a way for students in Lincolnshire schools to demonstrate independent learning and a commitment to higher education in Years 10 and 11.

-The award encourages students to independently engage with material related to higher education and supports the NERUPI Framework and Gatsby 7 objectives.
+The award encouraged students to independently engage with material related to Higher Education and supported the NERUPI Framework and Gatsby 7 objectives.

-The award has been designed as a sustainable part of the careers programme in school, that pupils predominantly work on independently.
-The only additional administration required from school is the collection of award booklets with a teacher signature and the distribution of certificates.
+The award was designed as a sustainable part of the careers programme in school, that pupils predominantly work on independently.
+The only additional administration required from school was the collection of award booklets with a teacher signature and the distribution of certificates.

-The award ranks from students from bronze to gold, depending how much work a learner completes over the two years.
-Achieving the gold award culminates in drafting you’re their personal statement.
+The award ranked from bronze to gold, depending how much work a learner completed over the two years.
+Achieving the gold award culminated in drafting their personal statement.

-The LiNCHigher Award is also suited to learners on level 1 and 2 qualifications in further education.
-Learners can create their ‘portfolio’ by attending talks and events in school, by completing online modules on LiNCHigher Learning, and by completing their own research.
+Learners could create their ‘portfolio’ by attending talks and events in school or college, by completing online modules on LiNCHigher Learning, and by completing their own research.